Pedestrians crossing. Pixabay image.

 (click image to expand)

-The U.S. is Stellantis’ largest market in the North American region.
-The company sold over 1.5 million vehicles in the U.S. in fiscal 2022.
+The U.S. is Stellantis’ largest market within the North America segment.
+The company sold over 1.3 million vehicles in the U.S. in fiscal year 2024, significantly down from the 1.5 million vehicles reported in 2023.

 Stellantis-vehicle-sales-in-the-U.S.-Canada-and-Mexico-in-percentage